c2tarun/cdk-workshop/workshop_steps/frontend.md

 ```
 For this section we'll use a very basic web app written in Vue which will use Cognito for authentication.
 Once authenticated it'll access API Gateway to fetch random quotes.

 But first we have to enable CORS.
-Add this method outside of your constructor in your `stack.ts` file.
+Add this method outside of your constructor as a method in `CdkWorkshopStack` class in `cdk-workshop-stack.ts` file.
 Explanation: Pending
 ```typescript
   /**